araskal/Azure-Cloud-Mining-Script/index.md

 ---

 This guide will show you how to:
-- Create an Azure account
+- Create an Azure account with free credits
-- Create a Monero-Wallet
+- Create a Monero-Wallet to store your earnings
 - Start mining
-- What to expect
+- What kind of revenue to expect

 ### Create an Azure Account